lsst-sqre/phalanx/docs/developers/add-application.rst

    This creates the namespace and Argo CD application for your application.
    Note that this is where we derive baseURL from host.

-   Both the ``fqdn`` and ``host`` must be defined in each RSP instance definition file (that is, ``/science-platform/values-<env>.yaml`` files in the `phalanx repository`_).
+   Both the ``fqdn`` and ``host`` must be defined in each RSP instance definition file (that is, ``/environments/values-<env>.yaml`` files in the `phalanx repository`_).
-   Typically this is done at the top; should you at some point deploy an entirely new instance of the RSP, remember to do this in the base science-platform application definition for the new instance.
+   Typically this is done at the top; should you at some point deploy an entirely new instance of the RSP, remember to do this in the base environments application definition for the new instance.

 #.
 If your application image resides at a Docker repository which requires authentication (either to pull the image at all or to raise
    the pull rate limit), then you must tell any pods deployed by your application to use a pull secret named ``pull-secret``, and you must